TeoField-Marsham/Embedded_Systems_Group3/README.md

 - Take note of the IP address shown in the terminal.

 **Step 5:**
-- Place the mailbox module in your mailbox as far back as you can making sure the sensor is pointing towards the slot.
+- Place the mailbox module in your mailbox as far back as you can making sure the sensor is pointing towards the slot and the reset button can easily be pressed.

 **Step 6:**
-- Connect the receiver to an electrical plug (or the computer)
+- Connect the receiver to an electrical plug (or a computer).
-- On a device under the same wi-fi as the receiver, you can insert the IP address noted in Step 4 into a browser to access the webserver.
+- On a device connected to the same Wi-Fi network as the receiver, you can enter the IP address noted in Step 4 into a browser to access the webserver.

 **Step 7: Receiving Mail**
-- Receiving a letter should send an email to the registered email address at the receiver and also increase the counter at the webserver.
+- Receiving a letter will send an email to the registered email address from the receiver and also increase the counter at the webserver.

 **Step 8: Retrieving Mail**
 - To retrieve your mail, simply open the compartment and press the button within 10 seconds.
-This should send an email to the registered email address at the receiver notifying about the mail retrieval and also set the counter at the webserver back to zero.
+This will send an email to the registered email address from the receiver notifying about the mail retrieval and also set the counter at the webserver back to zero.